-At the top of the Edit Contact pop-up window, select "yes" for the question asking whether they will be the primary contact for the site.
+At the top of the Edit Contact popup window, select "yes" for the question asking whether they will be the primary contact for the site.
 Be sure to scroll down to the bottom of the pop-up window and click "Update Contact" to save changes.
+You can make any other edits to the contact, including their role, name, and email address by utilizing the pencil icon.